 Students may be eligible for free or subsidised travel to and from school or TAFE under the School Student Travel Scheme (SSTS).

 Different subsidies or passes are available depending on where you live and the availability of public transport.

 Eligible students can receive free travel to and from home and school/TAFE on approved metro, train, bus, ferry and light rail during term.

-If the student doesn’t qualify, you may be able to buy a School Term Bus Pass for discounted travel on buses between home and school.
+If the student doesn’t qualify for free school travel, you may be able to buy a School Term Bus Pass for discounted travel on buses between home and school.

 School Drive Subsidy

 Where there is no public transport available, this subsidy partly offsets the cost for driving students to school or to the nearest transport pick up point, by car, motorcycle or boat.

 Information for Private Vehicle Conveyance customers.